zscaler/terraform-provider-zpa/docs/resources/zpa_app_connector_group.md

 - `waf_disabled` - (Boolean) Whether or not AppProtection is disabled for the App Connector Group.
 Supported values: `true`, `false`
 - `microtenant_id` (String) The unique identifier of the Microtenant for the ZPA tenant.
 If you are within the Default Microtenant, pass microtenantId as `0` when making requests to retrieve data from the Default Microtenant.
 Pass microtenantId as null to retrieve data from all customers associated with the tenant.
 - `lss_app_connector_group` (boolean) Whether or not the App Connector Group is configured for the Log Streaming Service (LSS).

+### OAuth2 enrollment (optional)

+- `enrollment_cert_id` - (String) ID of the enrollment certificate used for OAuth2 enrollment.
+When set along with `user_codes`, the provider will enroll App Connectors via the OAuth2 user code verification API.
+Use the data source `zpa_enrollment_cert` to look up the certificate (e.g. name = "Connector").
+- `user_codes` - (Set of String) User codes from deployed App Connector VMs for OAuth2 enrollment.
+When provided together with `enrollment_cert_id`, the provider calls the user code verification API to enroll the connectors.
+Obtain these codes from the App Connector VM after deployment (they are displayed during the OAuth2 enrollment flow).

 ## Import